Tuesday, November 19, 2024

 YouTube has an option to make your video non-public.
 That's probably best.
 If you choose "Private" be sure to remember to send the password required to access the video.

 If you submit a self tape, please also include (either in your email or a separate document) a description of your acting experience and the role(s) for which you would like to be considered.
+Also please note any important/known conflicts with the production calendar.

 In person.
 We will also have an in-person audition date for those who either are not able to self-tape or who prefer to audition in person.